Video Streaming Software and Multi-Bitrate Streaming: Getting Started

 - 1080p video feed at 4 Mbps

 This means viewers will be automatically served as the best possible video quality.
 We wrote a detailed blog previously that details how to setup multi-bitrate streaming using two video streaming software: vMix and Wirecast.
 Click that link to view those instructions.

 If you’re using a different video streaming software or a hardware encoder, those instructions can still be adapted to your situation.

 The key feature that goes alongside multi-bitrate streaming is an adaptive video player.
 Using an adaptive player means that the player will automatically assess a viewer’s internet speed on an ongoing basis.

 If their speed decreases, the player will request a lower-bitrate version of the feed.
 If their speed increases, the quality will increase.
 This happens automatically, without user input.
 Using an adaptive video player is essential, and ensures every viewer has the best possible QoE at any given time.

 Hopefully, this overview has helped you understand the factors that go into a quality live stream.
 Harnessing these elements correctly can boost your video quality, and more importantly, increase the QoE for your viewers.
 That’s a win-win.

 All this, of course, requires an online video platform.
 If you’re interested in testing out a live streaming platform today, sign up for the Dacast free trial.
 We don’t need your credit card details to sign up.
-The free trial lasts for 30-days and provides access to nearly every Dacast feature.
+The free trial lasts for 14-day and provides access to nearly every Dacast feature.

 Click the button below to sign up and give it a try!